TejasQ/tejaskumar.com/blog/1579543554591__5-things-i-love-about-my-website.md

 ## 5. It is community driven

-Did Tejas build this website?
+Did Tejas build this site?
 Kind of.
-Tejas built this website with [these wonderful people](https://github.com/TejasQ/tejaskumar.com/graphs/contributors).
+Tejas built this with [these wonderful people](https://github.com/TejasQ/tejaskumar.com/graphs/contributors).
 It's a team effort!
 This website is community driven.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">📣 I have some stuff I want to add to my website. <br><br>I would like to help underrep’d people in tech and/or newcomers.
 Let’s build these together! 🙌🏾<br><br>1) 🍔 Burger menu for mobile<br>2) 🎙 Talks section<br><br>👨🏾‍💻 If you want to learn to code, please reach out.<br><br>I want to help you succeed.</p>&mdash; Tejas Kumar (@TejasKumar_) <a href="https://twitter.com/TejasKumar_/status/1217839590213660673?ref_src=twsrc%5Etfw">January 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>